 There are a ton of holidays people celebrate.
 At the same time, many choose to celebrate none.
 So don’t be afraid to ask, get to know people, and personalize your greeting!
 It could be a chance to spark a warm connection.

 Also, stay abreast of celebrations throughout the year by marking your calendar.
-If your calendar doesn’t have diverse holidays, consider downloading the ADL’s calendar of observances.
+If your calendar doesn’t have diverse holidays, check out the Diversity Calendar from Diversity Resources.

 Inclusive Holiday Greetings for Groups of People